 Any person, who gets their tattoo permit in Ohio, must renew the permit by November 1st, every year.
 You must also take specific courses and meet requirements that are processed through the Ohio Department of Health.
 The exact fees for renewal are not clear.
 However, to make sure you meet the requirements to become a licensed permanent makeup artist, you need to compare as many programs in your area as possible.
 This will help you prepare to pass the inspections and deliver the quality of work your clients expect.

 Salons, spas, and tattooing clinics throughout Ohio have a significant need for permanent makeup artists.
 Completing permanent makeup training gives you a specific set of skills that are in high demand!
-Permanent makeup artists fall into the category of cosmetology professionals; O*Net reports an expected 13% increase in cosmetology jobs between 2010 and 2020.
+Permanent makeup artists fall into the category of skincare professionals; CareerOneStop reports an expected 20% increase in cosmetology jobs between 2016 and 2026.
 You may find that you have a better job outlook as you build a reputation and become known for your permanent makeup skills.
-In Ohio, O*Net indicates that most beauty professionals earn between $17,100 and $38,300 per year.
-The statewide average in this industry is $21,400 per year (O*Net, 2013).
+The statewide average for permanent makeup artists is $58,561 per year (ZipRecruiter, 2021).

 Permanent makeup artists often work in sterile work environments like separate salon rooms or tattoo parlors.
 This is because you need a place to safely store and clean equipment between clients.
 If you are pioneering permanent makeup artistry in your area, you may become self-employed or even open your own salon.
 In this field, you often have to adjust your hours and schedule to meet your clients' expectations.
 As a result, you might work evenings or weekends as needed.
 You might offer lots of different services to reach as many potential customers as possible.
 Amy Campbell, owner of her own permanent makeup business, offers eyelash extensions, scar camouflage, and skin needling.
 It may be worth your time to find out what services are needed in your area and tailor your skills to those services.
 If you want to thrive in permanent makeup, you must develop a strong ability to communicate with your customers.
 If you can find out what they want and then discover a way to make it happen, you'll likely have a customer for life!
 One good review can bring in lots of new business.
 Building a base of customers that rely on you for touch-ups throughout the years can really help you succeed.